top of page

 Our team

 The Glasgow Girls Club staff represents a cross-section of people most of whom live in the areas where Girls Club operates most frequently.
-Our team includes former members, educational professionals, digital technology experts, community activists, and addiction professionals.
+Our team includes former members, community educators, architects, educational professionals, digital technology experts, community activists, and addiction professionals.

 Amy Rew